 You can still have fun and keep your guests entertained at your party.
 Here are some easy party activity ideas:

 - Host a Movie Night—You can host a movie night party by putting up an outdoor projector in your yard, and having your guests sit on lawn chairs or on blankets six feet away from each other.
+Make sure you use our FREE movie night printables!

 - Host an Art Party—Set up separate workspaces six feet away from each other, with individual art supplies, and let your guest go to town creating his or her masterpieces.